 Parents should be aware that the school will work closely with all other agencies to ensure the safety of our children.
 In cases where the school has reason to be concerned that a child is subject to ill-treatment or neglect or from any form of abuse, staff have no alternative but to follow Derbyshire County Councils Procedures and inform social services of their concerns.
 This is a legal and moral obligation.

-- Our designated school safeguarding leads are Mrs Joanne Mappin (Headteacher) and Mrs Amanda Cheffings (Nurture and Wellbeing Manager).
+- Our designated school safeguarding leads are Miss Lauren Kay (Head of School) Mrs Amanda Cheffings (Nurture and Wellbeing Manager) and Mrs Eleanor Brothwell (Nursery Teacher)

 - All staff receive annual Safeguarding training and are fully aware of the Designated Safeguarding Lead's role and responsibilities.